ralterman/build-a-playlist/README.md

 ## More Feature Engineering
 * Created dictionary, where the 14 genres were the keys and the values were a list of playlists in that genre to use for the predictions     function
 * Marked each artist with a list of genres of the playlists he or she is in, ordered that list by occurences of each genre, and kept the     top occuring genre
-* Created second dictionary with the artist's name as the key and a tuple of his or her artist ID and top genre as the value
+* Created second dictionary with the artist's name as the key and a tuple of his/her artist ID and top genre as the value
   * This dictionary is used to convert user input to the artist ID and recommend playlists based on that artist's top genre

 ## Model